ONSdigital/application-profile/csvw.md

 If you do not specify the data type it will use a default.
 The default data type is a string (5.11.2 Derived dataypes - W3.org tabular data).

-#### String
+#### `string`

 The string data type represents characters.
 The value space of string is the set of finite-length sequences of characters.

 Examples include:

 - `Dimension` columns are always strings.
-Examples include geography (i.e. geographies), period (i.e. time periods), or UK Standard International Classification.
+Examples include geography (i.e. geographies), period (i.e. time periods), or UK Standard International Classification (i.e. SIC).
 Dimensions need to be represented by at least two columns to be human and machine readable.
 A coded column and a corresponding human readable label.
-- `Measure` column would contain values such as Index, Rate, or Count.
+- `Measure` column can contain values such as Index, Rate, or Count.
-- `Unit` column would contain values such as Percent, Number, or Unitless.
+- `Unit` column must always contain values, e.g. Percent, Number, or Unitless.

 ```JSON
 "columns": [